acmoles/portfolio/portfolio/projects/toucan-research.md

 { src:'/svg-icons/icon_sad.svg', alt:'sad face', title:'The box often didn’t seem like good value for money', description:'Even satisfied customers felt the product was somewhat overpriced.
 They focussed on the value of the materials, rather than the holistic experience.' }, { src:'/svg-icons/icon_time.svg', alt:'clock', title:'The duration of the toucanBox experience could feel short', description:'Some customers would craft with their children, others would use the box to get a moment of peace.
 In both cases they wanted a longer lasting experience.' }, { src:'/svg-icons/icon_idea.svg', alt:'lightbulb', title:'What would be distinctive about digital content by toucanBox?', description:'toucanBox customers want to offer their children hands-on play away from the screen.
-So any digital content could not be a screen-only experience.' }, { src:'/svg-icons/icon_search.svg', alt:'search', title:'Top apps and search queries suggested areas of focus', description:'Creative, Learning, Exploration, Rhythm, Roleplay, Nurture and Story were the top categories on app stores and web search.' }, { src:'/svg-icons/icon_docs.svg', alt:'documents', title:'Device access and ability lifts at the upper range of our age group', description:'A survey of parents in Germany (2016, The Kids Want Mobile) found that device access, frequency, session duration and child ability increase rapidly from age 6.' }, { src:'/svg-icons/icon_device.svg', alt:'device', title:'Digital toys for young children have specific characteristics', description:'Based on competitor research I could see that apps and games targeting our age group typically aren\'t competitive.
+So any digital content could not be a screen-only experience.' }, { src:'/svg-icons/icon_search.svg', alt:'search', title:'Top apps and search queries suggested areas of focus', description:'Creative, Learning, Exploration, Rhythm, Roleplay, Nurture and Story were the top categories in app stores and web search.' }, { src:'/svg-icons/icon_docs.svg', alt:'documents', title:'Device access and ability lifts at the upper range of our age group', description:'A survey of parents in Germany (2016, The Kids Want Mobile) found that device access, frequency, session duration and child ability increase rapidly from age 6.' }, { src:'/svg-icons/icon_device.svg', alt:'device', title:'Digital toys for young children have specific characteristics', description:'Based on competitor research I could see that apps and games targeting our age group are not typically competitive.
 They offer open-ended play.'}, ]">

 <template v-slot:content>